Surveying structural complexity in quantum many-body systems: Discussion

 \section{Discussion}

-Our results shows that classical and quantum measures of structural complexity can exhibit drastically different qualitative behaviour when applied to sequences generated by measurement outcomes of quantum systems.
+Our results show that classical and quantum measures of structural complexity can exhibit drastically different qualitative behaviour when applied to sequences generated by measurement outcomes of quantum systems.
 In particular, it is evident that the measures interpret near-randomness very differently; quantum models are typically able to capture the predictive features in near-random sequences without storing a large amount of information about the past, in contrast to corresponding minimal classical models.
-The quantum measures also appear to signal proximity to a phase transition -- an interesting future work in this direction is the study of universality classes of quantum systems -- can quantum systems be categorised into universality classes according to their structural complexities?
+The quantum measures also appear to signal proximity to a phase transition.
+For a given Hamiltonian, the most informative (i.e., highest complexity) basis appears to vary with the Hamiltonian parameters; by considering maximisations of $C_q$ over all measurement bases we may obtain a stronger indicator of phase transitions and other related phenomena -- we leave this question for future work.
+Another interesting open question in this direction is the study of universality classes of quantum systems -- can quantum systems be categorised into universality classes according to their structural complexities?
 Members of the same universality class have identical critical behaviour despite possibly having radically diverse microscopic behaviour.

-Moving forward in the field of computational mechanics, the transducer framework~\cite{barnett2015computational, thompson2017using} provides a natural extension to study quantum systems as input-output processes, and thus lines up as a natural next step to this work.
+Moving forward in the field of computational mechanics, the transducer framework~\cite{barnett2015computational, thompson2017using, elliott2021quantum} provides a natural extension to study quantum systems as input-output processes, and thus lines up as a natural next step to this work.
 In such processes, the choice of the measurement basis would form the input, and the resulting measurement sequence is the output, allowing for the fully-quantum nature of non-commuting measurements to be considered.
 It would be interesting to make this extension and study the dynamics of quantum processes by measuring them at different bases at different timesteps, capturing the structure and complexity within an evolving quantum system.
 An ultimate goal of quantum computational mechanics is to construct quantum causal models that can simulate any quantum stochastic processes without restriction in choice of measurement bases; the results in this manuscript serve as a crucial first step towards this direction.